SNS Press: Seeking New Solutions

 Sidy was one of twenty-three people from five nations who met at the University for Peace in Costa Rica, in April 1996, to brainstorm ways they could become instrumental in raising the consciousness globally to focus on world peace in the year 2000.
 The Honorable Rodrigo Carazo, former President of Costa Rica, and Dr. Robert Muller, former Under Secretary General of the United Nations and the Chancellor of the University for Peace, were among those who worked to construct the foundation for what they named the World Peace 2000 Network.
 They produced an international declaration of World Peace later adopted by the United Nations and began creating a network of groups working for celebrations of peace at the dawn of the new millennium.

 Sidy earned his Master of Education degree at Northern Arizona University in secondary education, focusing upon international education, multicultural education, and foreign language.
+He recently retired from teaching French and Spanish with the Flagstaff Unified School District.
+During his career he has organized and supervised student cultural exchanges with France, the Ivory Coast, and with the Navajo, Hopi, and Zuni people.

 return to Teacher's Guide